Generate-Then-Validate: A Novel Question Generation Approach Using Small Language Models: Method

 We embed each question in the prompt template shown in Listing~\ref{lst: val_prompt}, which asks Phi-2 to answer the question.
 The most natural next token to complete this prompt is one of the choice labels (e.g., \texttt{c}), and since Phi-2 is open-source, we can extract the next-token probabilities for these labels (the original choices \texttt{a}-\texttt{d} plus the extra choice \texttt{e} for ``none of the above'').
 By applying the \texttt{softmax} function, we can obtain a properly normalized probability distribution over the choice labels, which reflects Phi-2's confidence in each answer choice being correct.

-Our goal is to retain questions that Phi-2 determined to have an unambiguous answer with high confidence.
-Therefore, we prefer questions whose choice distribution has an outstanding peak, indicating that Phi-2 is most confident about one particular choice over the others.
+Our goal is to select questions that Phi-2 determined to have an unambiguous answer with high confidence.
+Therefore, we prefer questions whose choice distribution has an outstanding peak, indicating that Phi-2 is disproportionately more confident about one particular choice over the others.
 If the choice distribution is flat and close to uniform, the question may be ambiguous or have ``all of the above'' as the correct answer, since Phi-2 is equally confident about all choices.
-We also want to ensure that the generated answer, rather than ``none of the above'', leads the other choices in probability by a significant margin.
-Therefore, we only retain questions whose most probable choice 1) is not ``none of the above'' and 2) has a probability greater than a certain threshold (e.g., 90\%).
+We also want to ensure that the generated answer, rather than ``none of the above'' option, leads the other choices in probability \emph{by a significant margin}.
+Therefore, we only select questions whose most probable choice has a probability greater than a high threshold (e.g., 90\%) and is not the ``none of the above'' option.